equal1/core_tools/docs/source/using_sqdl.md

     tick_rate: 0.1

     # (bool) Whether or not to retry uploading previously failed uploads when
-    #  re-initialising the SQDL Writer
+    #  re-initialising the SQDL Sync
-    retry_failed_uploads: false
+    retry_failed_uploads: true

     # (bool) Set to true when uploading data from a non-MeasurementPC setup,
     #  see the SQDL Login section for more info
     use_personal_login: false

+    # (section) Apply scope name corrections when uploading data that was exported
+    #  using an incorrect scope name.
+Don't forget to update the 'scope' parameter
+    #  to the correct name as well.
+    scope_correction:
+        <original_name>: <corrected_name>
 ```

 The ```scope``` parameter is checked for at the top level, just like ```project```, ```setup``` and ```sample```.

 ### SQDL Login
-By default, the SQDL Writer is configured to be authenticated through the use of an
+By default, the SQDL Sync is configured to be authenticated through the use of an
 API key.
 This key has to be provided by your local administrator, and should be
 unique to your setup.
 This means that every measurement tool has it's own API key,
 and it should not by copied between systems.